oof2win2/scenario/README-v2.md

 # This is a README for the scenario, but for devs on how to configure simple stuff/where stuff is

-# TODO:

-- Fix the 'Servers' menu to show only the servers we have enabled
-- Fix the whole main GUI
-- Make sure roles & perms are auto assigned & work
-- probably some more stuff

 # Info GUI

 `locale/<lang>/gui.cfg` - The general descriptions for stuff